 LIKELY CULPRIT: Frozen coils are typically caused by low refrigerant or restricted airflow.
 To check for restricted airflow, inspect the filter first to make sure it is not clogged.
 If the filter is dirty, clean it or replace it.
 Then put your hand by the supply vents to make sure you have good airflow coming out.
 If the filter is clean and you have no airflow, take a look at the ductwork to see if there are any crushed or disconnected sections.
 If you can’t see anything, call in an expert.

 Sometimes, common air conditioning problems have easy fixes.
-Want to stay cool this summer?
 Do your heating and cooling system a favor and make sure you’ve got a clean filter and proper airflow.
+Book an HVAC preventive maintenance check, repair or replacement today.